 No. Product suites such as Studio and Creative Suite are sold and priced as a single product.
 You receive a substantial discount for purchasing one product suite rather than separate licenses to each of the component products.
 The EULA expressly states that all products included in a suite must be installed and used on the same machine.

-For more information regarding Adobe's activation policy, including recent changes, see the Product Activation FAQ.
+For more information regarding Adobe's activation policy, including recent changes, see activation and deactivation help.

 If you run a dual-boot system with a product installed on both partitions, it's necessary to purchase a separate license for each installation.
 Before you install the product on both the Mac OS and Windows partitions on a dual-boot system, obtain a separate license for each product.